rosypen/SDHacks2016/README.md

 # At SD Hacks 2016, our team took on the Hack Harassment challenge.
-The Hack Harassment Challenge acknowledges that it is unrealistic to eliminate online harassment, but we can work toward creating a safer online environment.
+The Hack Harassment Challenge acknowledges that we can't guarantee eliminating online harassment, but we can work toward creating a safer online environment.
 For 36 hours, we aimed to create a software tool that would identify hate speech online and put a positive spin on it.

 #We believe that to combat online harassment, we need to change how we approach hate speech.
 Thus, we took two approaches.